Picture a city where the air is clean, the streets are spacious, and the commute to work is a breeze.

 A multimillion Euro active mobility network

-Like my brother Andrew said in his latest opinion piece in the Times of Malta, it’s time to stop rewriting policy documents and start implementing them.
+Like my brother Andrew said in his opinion piece in the Times of Malta, it’s time to stop rewriting policy documents and start implementing them.

 A couple of days ago that exact thing happened.